-- Studying the influence of the microbiome, diet, and nutrition in neoplasia.
+- Studying the influence of the microbiome, diet, nutrition and the immune response in the development of neoplasia.

-- Identifying and testing new biomarkers that can be useful in determining cancer risk, progression, and treatment.
+- Identifying and testing new biomarkers that can determine cancer risk, progression, and treatment.

 - Using unique mouse models to study human carcinogenesis, including the transplantable mammary intraepithelial neoplasia outgrowth (MINO) model derived from transgenic mice.